openeuropa/documentation/docs/development/coding-standards.md

 All PHP based components that are not part of the Drupal ecosystem MUST adhere to the [PSR-2][2] standards.
 This applies to any library or component that is mainly developed in PHP.

+## Additional rules
+[Type declarations][8] are mandatory for both parameters and return values in all methods.
+No type declaration should be added when extending/implementing existing classes/interfaces that do not have type declarations in their method signatures already, to keep intact the signature itself.
+To ensure that only variables of exact type of the type declaration are accepted, all PHP files should have the [strict type declaration][9] statement at the top.

 [1]: https://www.php-fig.org/psr/psr-1/
 [2]: https://www.php-fig.org/psr/psr-2/